MoCoMakers/hack4nf-2022/challenge-3/galtay/README.md

 Copy `config.ini.template` to `config.ini` and edit the line that starts with `DATA_PATH`.
 This should point to an empty directory.
-`nextgenlp` will use this location to store synapse datasets and derived data.
+This location will be used to store synapse datasets and derived data.

 ## secrets.json